CPSECapstone/Rooio/402Retrospective.md

-What went well?
+What went well?\n
-Productivity
+Productivity\n
-Staying on top of our game
+Staying on top of our game\n
 Planning out workload (on Jira)
 Team socials (our team dynamic <3)
 Customer communication & meetings